 Are you stuck with too much free time, and can’t think of a better way to spend it?
-Why not travel?
 After working for many years, the last thing you want to do when you’re retired is to remain idle.
-You’ve got plenty of free time and money to spare, so why not treat yourself to the wonders of the world?
+You have plenty of free time and money to spare, so why not treat yourself to the wonders of the world!
+Whenever you plan on traveling anywhere, it is important to plan ahead and book your flights well in advance.
+For travel destinations that receive a copious amount of visitors year-round, you’ll need to work around peak travel seasons driven by the holidays or weather conditions.
+Nonetheless, the following locations listed below are some of the best places for seniors to vacation.

 As a richly diverse metropolitan city, Miami is a travel destination that has a lot to offer.
 For any newcomer from the north seeking warmth, they’ll find themselves pleased with the consistently warm temperatures all-year-round.